morphismz/agda-unimath/src/foundation/transport-along-higher-identifications.lagda.md

 The above coherences simplify when α and β are 2-loops.

-TODO -- hold off on this?
-Choose between cube (leaning towards cube) and square format based on how we can get other squares?
+TODO -- How do this?
+Make cube lemmas??
+E.g. if front and back face are trivial, then...

+OR square lemmas? e.g., pasting unit laws?

 ```agda
 module _